Absolute Pet Care LLC - Voted the BEST of Scottsdale's Pet Sitting and Dog Walking Company!

 We recognize the importance your pets play in your life as well as the importance of security while you are away.
 We take the invaluable responsibility of caring for two of the most important things in your life: your Pets and your Home.

-Absolute Pet Care LLC is based in the Downtown Scottsdale area, but we provide our pet sitting service to a large part of the East Valley.
+Absolute Pet Care LLC is based in the McCormick Ranch area of Scottsdale.
+We provide our pet sitting service to a large part of the East Valley.
 We service parts of Scottsdale, Paradise Valley, and Phoenix (Arcadia area) as well.

 Absolute Pet Care LLC is Licensed, Bonded and Fully Insured to provide the best care possible for you and your kiddos.
 We are members of the National Association of Professional Pet Sitters, Arizona Professional Pet Sitters Association, and the Association of Pet Sitting Excellence.
 We do provide service 24 hours a day, seven days a week, 365 days a year.